xcart/xc5-manual/en/general_setup/installation_guide.md

 The list of disable functions can be different.

-In order to solve this issue, you should send the list of disableв PHP functions (`phpinfo, escapeshellcmd, escapeshellarg, openlog, syslog, exec, popen` from the example above) to your hosting team and ask to enable them in your account.
+In order to solve this issue, you should send the list of disabled PHP functions (`phpinfo, escapeshellcmd, escapeshellarg, openlog, syslog, exec, popen` from the example above) to your hosting team and ask to enable them in your account.

 ### 4\.
 Disabled PHP extensions